 Participants in this study also reported performing MR when they had very short interval between two pregnancies.
-Some women perceive that rearing another child within a very short interval of the last pregnancy will be a struggle for them, which influenced their decision to perform MR. A female participant of Moulvibazar has shared her situation:
+Some women perceive that rearing another child within a very short interval of the last pregnancy will be a struggle for them, which influenced their decision to perform MR. A female participant of Srimangal Upazila of Maulvibazar District has shared her situation:

-"I have gone through an MR because I became pregnant real quick right after the birth of my last child.
+"I have gone through an MR because I became pregnant of right after the birth of my last child.
 I didn't have any family members to support me to look after my child.
 It was just my husband and me, and to me, rearing up a child all by myself is difficult."

-Lack of assistance from family members as well as struggles to maintain the household and look after the children was also frequently mentioned by the women as an influencing factor of making their decision to perform MR. One female participant from Parbatipur in Dinajpur stated:
+Lack of assistance from family members as well as struggles to maintain the household and look after the children was also frequently mentioned by the women as an influencing factor of making their decision to perform MR. One female participant from Parbatipur Upazila in Dinajpur District stated: